AbdelStark/howmuch-rs/README.md

 ## About

-> StarkNet fees CLI tool
+> A library providing helpers for various StarkNet fees related tasks.
+> It can be used as a library or as a CLI.

 ## Getting Started